 In 2015, KAUST sponsored a workshop to devise methods for analyzing the movement of thousands of marine animals under changing ocean conditions.
 This workshop also spawned a novel perspective on human movement, utilizing the unprecedented levels of data emerging from mobile phones to tackle pressing environmental challenges.

-KAUST’s part in the collaboration is played by Carlos Duarte of the Red Sea Research Center.
+The role of KAUST in the collaboration was played by Professor Carlos Duarte, Director of the Red Sea Research Center.
 He explains that technological advances allow us to pinpoint the position and movement of animals with remarkable accuracy, but tracking has not previously been acceptable in humans.
 A few pioneering studies used proxies, such as banknotes, to map people movements, but only in the last few years have we, as Duarte puts it, ‘broken through the ethical constraints.’
-Now, he points out, ‘about 92 percent of the human population pay to be tracked’ through their geolocated ‘smartphones’.
+Now, he points out that about 92% of the human population pay to be tracked through their geolocated ‘smartphones.’

-The team — which includes marine biologists, quantitative ecologists, network theorists, physicists and animal behaviorists from across the world — has already used a big data approach to interpret the movements of southern elephant seals1.
+The team, which included marine biologists, quantitative ecologists, network theorists, physicists and animal behaviorists from across the world, has already used a big data approach to interpret the movements of southern elephant seals1.

-Now, they have identified fascinating parallels between how humans and animals travel2.
+Now, they have identified fascinating parallels between how humans and other animals travel2.

-The underlying pattern of human movements, comprising many short and few long-distance trips, matches that seen in many predatory animals, including sharks, reptiles and seabirds, which optimizes encounters with prey.
-Human movements tend to concentrate around a small set of hubs such as homes, workplaces and shops (equivalent to animal breeding, roosting, or foraging sites), and we commute between them en masse.
+The underlying pattern of human movements comprise many short and few long-distance trips to optimize encounters with prey, which matches that seen in many predatory animals, including sharks, reptiles and seabirds.
+Human movements tend to concentrate around a small set of hubs such as homes, workplaces and shops (equivalent to animal breeding, roosting or foraging sites), and we commute between them en masse.
 Furthermore, because relationships (both animal and human) are strongly linked to shared localities, movement data can shed light upon social networks and dynamics.

-Human movement has a huge impact upon the world’s ecosystems, through disrupting natural migration routes, spreading invasive species, disease, pollution, and more.
-The scientists hope that modelling might provide emergent solutions to some of the most urgent conservation problems.
+Human movement has a huge impact upon the world’s ecosystems through disrupting natural migration routes and by spreading invasive species, disease and pollution.
+The scientists hope that modeling might provide emergent solutions to some of the most urgent conservation problems.
 For instance, automated ship identification systems enable them to track fishing fleets and identify non-compliance with fisheries management policies.
 In India, wildlife rangers now use smartphones to monitor protected species and pinpoint key poaching locations.
 In Kenya, confiscated smartphones have provided valuable information on poachers’ activities and accomplices.
-The same mathematical models used to simulate epidemics can predict the spread of invasive alien species; while smartphone apps allowing ‘citizen scientists’ to map the locations of roadkills may help protect vulnerable species.
+The same mathematical models used to simulate epidemics can predict the spread of invasive alien species; meanwhile, smartphone apps allowing ‘citizen scientists’ to map the locations of roadkills may help protect vulnerable species.

-Duarte also highlights KAUST’s open atmosphere, in which scientists from different disciplines mingle on a daily basis, giving scope for finding innovative answers to cross-cutting questions, including some of the big issues facing our planet today.
+Duarte also highlights how the open atmosphere at KAUST encourages scientists from different disciplines to mingle on a daily basis, giving scope for finding innovative answers to cross-cutting questions, including some of the big issues facing our planet today.
 Combining theories from animal ecology with data from the smartphone revolution?
 That’s the KAUST approach to conservation.